Let’s chat about something buzzing around lately – electromagnetic field pollution.

 “We’d have so many more human and financial resources to create a better society.
 It’s really a travesty that we talk about ‘prevention’ without first acknowledging all the sources of imbalance we are trying to prevent, including the environmental ones.”

 People living in most cities and suburbs are bathed in various electromagnetic fields, microwave radiation, and dirty electricity 24/7.
-If we refuse to address this way of life’s potential hazards, we may end up with a currently inconceivable health catastrophe on a worldwide scale.
+If we refuse to address this way of life’s potential hazards, we may have a currently inconceivable health catastrophe worldwide.

 Radiation: Electromagnetic fields: W.H.O.